- General instructions

 - Faculty Contact: You are not required to list the faculty whom you have contacted.

 - Faculty Interest: If you are applying to the MS/PhD or PhD program, it is required that you list the faculty in the research program (Civil Systems; Energy, Civil Infrastructure and Climate; Engineering & Project Management; Environmental Engineering; GeoSystems (or Geoengineering); Structural Engineering, Mechanics & Materials; or Transportation Engineering) to which you are applying.

 - Master's applicants are not required to list faculty whose research is of particular interest.

-- It is strongly suggested that you fill out the domestic fellowship page regardless of your financial needs.
+- It is strongly suggested that you fill out the Educational and the Economic Background sections regardless of your financial needs.

-- If you are a US citizen or permanent resident, you must complete the Domestic Fellowship Application in order to be considered for multi-year University Graduate Fellowships, Departmental Block Grant Fellowships, Diversity Fellowships, and Graduate Opportunity Program (GOP) Awards.
+- If you are a US citizen or permanent resident, you must complete the Educational and Economic Background sections in order to be considered for multi-year University Graduate Fellowships, Departmental Block Grant Fellowships, Diversity Fellowships, and Graduate Opportunity Program (GOP) Awards.

 - To be considered for any of these awards, you must complete the Free Application for Federal Student Aid (FAFSA).
 The 2024-2025 FAFSA may be submitted online before October 1, 2023.

-- When completing the Domestic Fellowship Application section on resources for the coming academic year, provide your best estimate of your summer gross earnings.
+- When completing the Economic Background section on resources for the coming academic year, provide your best estimate of your summer gross earnings.
 In the "other income" section, only list fellowships that have already been awarded to you.
 For additional living expenses, give your best estimate for the coming academic year.

 - To apply for fellowships, no special CEE department application is needed.

-- To be considered for Restricted Fellowship Endowments you must be a US citizen or permanent resident and complete endowment criteria on the Domestic Fellowship Application.
+- To be considered for Restricted Fellowship Endowments you must be a US citizen or permanent resident and complete endowment criteria on the Educational and the Economic Background sections.

 - An estimate of living expenses while attending Berkeley can be found at Graduate Division’s Cost and Fees.

 - Graduate students may apply for need-based loans and work-study through Financial Aid and Scholarships.
 Only US citizens and permanent residents may apply for funds administered by this office.
-The programs are based on demonstrated financial need and require a separate application, independent of the fellowship application.
+The programs are based on demonstrated financial need and require submission of the FAFSA.
 Low-income students with dependent children will be considered for need-based grant awards if funding permits.